Mike Bartlett (playwright): Television and further plays

 On 10 May 2017, the BBC broadcast a TV adaptation of Bartlett's play, King Charles III, which generated controversy.
 The reviewer in The Daily Telegraph gave it five stars, calling it "pure televisual gelignite".

+In 2023, he released a podcast in conjunction with a playwriting course he was offering at the Old Fire Station, Oxford.
+In it, he speaks about his process for writing and the role of theatre as art in modern times.